gjadi-mej/Test-rst-rendering/framework/platform/README.rst

 MicroEJ Platform Configuration Additions
 ========================================

-This directory contains all required files to properly configure an empty MicroEJ Platform project connected to a third party C BSP (Board Support Package).
+This directory contains all required files to properly configure an empty MicroEJ Platform project connected to a third party C BSP (Board Support Package) project.

 - The ``content`` directory contains files that must be installed in a MicroEJ Platform configuration directory (the directory that contains the ``.platform`` file).
   It can be automatically downloaded using the following command line: